 Tips for Successful Interventions

 - Choose a time when the person is not high or coming down from a high.

 - Involve people who love this person and are committed to them getting help.

 - Plan the meeting in advance and problem-solve potential pitfalls.

-- Use a trained professional for guidance.
+- Use a trained professional for guidance if affordable and available.

 - Stay calm and assertive.

 - Write letters or notes ahead of time to gather your thoughts and help you stay on track.